 See our Ratings Methodology.

-For the second year in a row, Kiwi used car buyers have voted Toyota No.1 for customer satisfaction.
+For the third year in a row, Kiwi used car buyers have voted Toyota No.1 for customer satisfaction.

 Our review compares used car dealers on customer satisfaction, so you can discover what other Kiwis think about our compared used car dealers before you go ahead and purchase a second-hand car.
-Think of it like asking hundreds of your closest mates which used car dealership they think is best!
+Think of it like asking hundreds of your closest friends and family which used car dealership they think is best!

 Canstar Blue surveyed 606 Kiwis who had purchased a vehicle from a used car dealership in the past three years and asked for their feedback on the used car dealership they used.